Computing Optimal Kernels in Two Dimensions: Introduction

-\item \titleX{Optimal weak kernel.} The original work of Agarwal \etal \cite{ahv-aemp-04} used a weaker notion of a kernel (that can potentially be smaller) than the concept of a kernel we used so far.
-In \secref{weak:opt:kernel}, we present an $O(n^2\log n)$-time algorithm for computing the optimal weak kernel.
-The idea is to reduce the problem to a variant of the arc-cover problem, and adapt our arc-cover algorithm to solve this new variant. \end{compactenumA}
+We obtain these results by reducing the computation of (weak) optimal kernel to the following two covering problems, which are of independent interest:

+\begin{compactenumI} \item \titleX{Optimal arc cover.} Given a set $\Xi$ of $n$ arcs of the unit circle $\dirs$, compute its smallest subset that covers $\dirs$.
+Lee and Lee~\cite{ll-ccmp-84} had presented an $O(n\log n)$-time algorithm for this problem, which is optimal in the worst case.
+Here we present a somewhat simpler algorithm with the same running time (see \secref{c:arc:cover}), which is more intuitive and which we adapt to the computation of weak kernels.

+\item \titleX{Optimal star cover.} Given a polygon $\PP$ that is star shaped with respect to the origin $\origin$ and a set of lines $\LS$, compute a smallest subset of lines (i.e., cuts) in $\LS$ that separate $\origin$ from $\partial \PP$.
+Alternatively, this can be interpreted as covering $\partial\PP$ by the (outer) halfplanes defined by the lines of $\LS$.
+We reduce this problem to the above arc-cover problem, but the number of candidate arcs can be quadratic.
+We use a greedy algorithm to prune the number of candidate arcs to $O( \opt n)$, in $O( \opt n \log n)$ time, where $\opt$ is the size of the optimal solution, and then compute an arc cover in $O( \opt n \log n)$ time using the above algorithm.
+We reduce the computation of $\eps$-kernel to this covering problem by using the polarity transform (see \secref{opt-kernel}). \end{compactenumI}
-Finally, we introduce the concept of core of a point set, prove its properties, and describe an algorithm for computing it.

-\begin{compactenumA}[resume] \item \titleX{$\eps$-core.} A convex body $C$ can be represented as the intersection of all the minimal slabs that contains it.
-The \emphw{$\eps$-core} is the result of intersecting all these slabs after shrinking them by a factor of $1-\eps$, see \secref{core}.
+Finally, we introduce (in \secref{core}) the concept of core of a point set, prove its properties, and describe an algorithm for computing it.
+A convex body $C$ can be represented as the intersection of all the minimal slabs that contains it.
+The \emphw{$\eps$-core} is the result of intersecting all these slabs after shrinking them by a factor of $1-\eps$.
 It induces an affine-invariant inner approximation of $C$.

-For a point set $\PS$, the $\eps$-core is a convex polygon lying inside $\CHX{\PS}$, where $\CHX{\PS}$ is the convex hull of $\PS$.
+For a point set $\PS$, its $\eps$-core is a convex polygon lying inside $\CHX{\PS}$.
+We describe an $O(n\log n)$-time algorithm for computing the $\eps$-core of $\PS$.

 We show that the convex hull of any $\eps$-kernel of $\PS$ contains the $\eps$-core of $\PS$, and that any subset $\CS \subseteq \PS$ whose convex hull contains the $\eps$-core is a $4\eps$-kernel of $\PS$, see \lemref{core:4:approx}.
 Thus the $\eps$-core is an approximation to the optimal $\eps$-kernel, which has the benefit of being well defined for any bounded convex shape.
-We believe this notion of $\eps$-core is new, and is of independent interest. \end{compactenumA}
+We believe this notion of $\eps$-core is new, and is of independent interest.
+We present an $O(n\log n)$-time algorithm for computing the smallest subset of $\PS$ such that its convex-hull contains the $\eps/4$-core of $\PS$, which yields an $\eps$-kernel of $\PS$ of size at most $\opt_{\eps/4}$.